Flora Drummond: Political activism

 In 1913 Drummond and Annie Kenney arranged for WSPU representatives to speak with leading politicians David Lloyd George and Sir Edward Grey.
 The meeting had been with the proviso that these were working-class women representing their class.
 They explained the pay and working conditions that they suffered and their hope that a vote would enable women to challenge the status quo in a democratic manner.
 Alice Hawkins from Leicester explained how her fellow male workers could choose a man to represent them whilst the women were left unrepresented.

 Drummond was leader of the WSPU Cycling Scouts, setting out to the country from the capital with women's suffrage message.

 In May 1914 Drummond and Norah Dacre Fox (later known as Norah Elam) besieged the homes of Edward Carson and Lord Lansdowne, both prominent Ulster Unionist MPs who had been directly inciting militancy in Ulster against the Home Rule Bill then going through Parliament.
 Drummond and Dacre Fox had both been issued with summonses to appear before magistrates for 'making inciting speeches' and encouraging women to militancy.
 Their response to journalists who interviewed them was that they thought they should take refuge with Carson and Lansdowne who had also been making speeches and encouraging militancy in Ireland, but who appeared to be safe from interference from the authorities for doing so.
 Later the same day both women appeared before a magistrate, were sentenced to imprisonment and taken to Holloway where they immediately commenced hunger and thirst strikes and endured a period of force feeding.

+Drummond presided over a meeting in Saint Andrew's Halls in November 1916.
+The meeting had been arranged to welcome French women munition workers.
+Although the workers had been delayed, the meeting continued without them.
+Drummond told the audience that she and others had travelled to Paris and, according to the Glasgow Herald report of the meeting, had received "many hints" in munitions work.